rlivsey/voorhees/README.markdown

     User.new.friends(:limit => 2)  => [User, User]

-By default it assumes you're getting items of the same class, you can override this like so:
+Like json_service, by default it assumes you're getting items of the same class, you can override this like so:

     def messages
       json_request(Message) do |r|